JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 }
 ```

-### Obtained at buildtime, dereferenced at runtime
+### Obtained at build time, dereferenced at runtime

 This example represents Unix style dynamically linked libraries, for example
 storing the full path of a program in the `RPATH` of an application binary.